 • the imposition of ongoing holding costs (if any) will discontinue for the potted trees;

-• the quoted unit price per potted tree will increase to the price appropriate for the new container size, as shown in the table published on our website;
+• the quoted unit price per potted tree will increase to the then applicable price appropriate for the new container size.

 • if delivery costs incurred by the Supplier are increased because the trees at the time of delivery are bigger than originally ordered, quoted freight costs payable by the Customer will be increased to cover that extra cost; and